sahanasatishhh/W2Meet-As-A-MicroService/README.md

 ## Architecure Overview
 The system consists of five services, each having their own domain and dependencies
 1. `gateway-service`
-- Forwards client requests to appropriate backend services, hiding internal URLs and ports.
 - Acts as the **single public entrypoint** to the system.
+- Forwards client requests to appropriate backend services.
+- Hides internal service URLs and ports.
+- Implements **simple round-robin load balancing** across multiple replicas of compute services.
+- Propagates a shared request ID (`Case-Id`) across downstream services.

 1. `user-service`
 - Stores user information and their availabilities in Redis.
+- Uses **Redis** as a cache and **PostgreSQL** as persistent storage.
+- Owns all Redis and database interactions.
+- Implements a **cache-aside pattern** for user availability.
 - Contains three endpoints:

+**Endpoints**
+- `POST /users` – create a user and store availability
-    - one GET endpoint for fetching a valid user's availabilities
+- `GET /users/{email}` – fetch a user's data (cache-first)
-    - one POST endpoint that creates users and their availabilities
-    - GET health returns the container/service status along with Redis dependency
+- `GET /user-avail/cache_aside/{email}` – cache-aside read path
+- `GET /health` – service health including Redis and PostgreSQL dependencies

 2. `availability-service`
 - Fetches the availability of each user from user-service
 - Computes and returns common intervals across users
+- Contains no direct database or Redis access.
 - Contains two endpoints:
     - GET endpoint to compute the availabilities between two users
     - get health endpoint returns the status of this service as well as user-service

 3. `suggestion-service`
 - Uses the common intervals from `availability-service` and factors in whether the users want the first availability, last or a random one
-- Meeting duration is currently fixed at an hour duration - only start times are stored (will consider adding time duration variability if time persists as a future direction for the work)
+- Meeting duration is currently fixed at an hour duration.

 - Has two endpoints:
     - a GET endpoint that takes in the requirements (default is first available) and returns the best interval fitting those requirements.
     - GET health returns the own container status along with the aggregated statuses of `availability-service` and its required dependencies
 4. `worker-service` (Async Queue)
-- Consumes meeting suggestion jobs from a **RabbitMQ queue**.
+- Consumes background jobs from a **RabbitMQ queue**.
-- For each job:
-   - Calls `suggestion-service` to pick the best slot (first/last/random).
-   - Calls `availability-service` to compute common free slots (which calls `user-service`).
-   - Sends the final suggestion to a callback endpoint (e.g., `gateway-service`) via HTTP.
+- Intended for **non-blocking, post-processing tasks**, such as:
+  - Sending meeting confirmations
+  - Simulating iCal or email notifications
+- Receives and logs the same `Case-Id` for traceability.
+- Designed for future extension; **not fully implemented yet**.

 ## Pre-Requisites
 ```